-Spray head sprinklers look deceptively simple until you end up with brown stripes on one side of your lawn and waterlogged roots on the other.
-Getting the selection right depends on four interacting variables: the size of the zone, the types of plants within it, your available water pressure, and how the head mounts to the ground.
-Mismatching any one of these wastes water, damages plants, and shortens equipment life.
-This guide walks through each variable in depth, starting with an interactive tool that narrows the field to a specific product recommendation in under a minute.
+Spray head sprinklers look simple.
+Then you end up with brown stripes on one side of your lawn and waterlogged roots on the other.
+Getting the choice right depends on four variables: the size of the zone, the plants in it, your water pressure, and how the head mounts to the ground.
+Mismatch any one and you waste water, damage plants, and shorten equipment life.
+This guide walks through each one.
+It opens with an interactive tool that narrows the field to a specific product in under a minute.

 Find Your Spray Head — Interactive Tool